UL-DL duality for cell-free massive MIMO with per-AP power and information constraints: Optimal joint precoding structure

 When the APs have different CSI, it is not possible to decompose the problem into disjoint conditional MMSE problems as in the proof of \eqref{eq:CMMSE}, and more advanced methods must be used \cite{miretti2021team}.
 In this section we illustrate the extension of some key results in \cite{miretti2021team} to the case of per-AP power constraints.
 We start with the following general result: \begin{proposition} For given $k\in\set{K}$, $\vec{p}\in\stdset{R}_{++}^K$, and $\vec{\sigma}\in \stdset{R}_{++}^L$, and under the model in Section~\ref{ssec:canonical_model}, the unique solution to Problem~\eqref{eq:MSE} is also the unique $\rvec{v}_k \in \set{T}_k$ satisfying $(\forall l \in \mathcal{L}_k)$

-where $\rmat{V}_l:=\left(\hat{\rmat{H}}_{l}\vec{P}\hat{\rmat{H}}_{l}^\herm+\sum_{k\in\set{K}}p_k\vec{\Psi}_{l,k} + \sigma_l\vec{I}_N\right)^{-1}\hat{\rmat{H}}_{l}\vec{P}^{\frac{1}{2}}$. \end{proposition} \begin{proof} The proof follows readily by replacing $\vec{\sigma}=\vec{1}$ with an arbitrary $\vec{\sigma}\in \stdset{R}_{++}^L$ in the proofs of \cite[Lemma~2]{miretti2021team} and \cite[Lemma~1]{miretti2021team2}.
+where $\rmat{V}_l:=\left(\hat{\rmat{H}}_{l}\vec{P}\hat{\rmat{H}}_{l}^\herm+\sum_{k\in\set{K}}p_k\vec{\Psi}_{l,k} + \sigma_l\vec{I}_N\right)^{-1}\hat{\rmat{H}}_{l}\vec{P}^{\frac{1}{2}}$. \end{proposition} \begin{proof} The proof follows readily by replacing $\vec{\sigma}=\vec{1}$ with an arbitrary $\vec{\sigma}\in \stdset{R}_{++}^L$ in the proofs of \cite[Theorem~3]{miretti2021team}, \cite[Lemma~2]{miretti2021team}, and \cite[Lemma~1]{miretti2021team2}.
+The proof is based on mapping Problem~\eqref{eq:MSE} to a slight generalization of the known class of so-called \textit{quadratic team decision} problems \cite{radner1962team,yukselbook}.
 Informally, \eqref{eq:TMMSE} is obtained by minimizing the objective in \eqref{eq:MSE} with respect to a subvector $\rvec{v}_{l,k}$, by conditioning on $S_l$, and by fixing the other subvectors $\rvec{v}_{j,k}$ for $j\neq l$.
-This readily gives a set of necessary optimality conditions.
+This readily gives a set of necessary optimality conditions, reminiscent of the game theoretical notion of Nash equilibium.
 The key step of the proof shows that these conditions are also sufficient. \end{proof} Proposition~\ref{prop:TMMSE} shows that optimal distributed precoding is composed by a local MMSE precoding stage, followed by a corrective stage taking into account the possibly unknown effect of the other APs based on the available CSI.
 From an optimization point of view, Proposition~\ref{prop:TMMSE} states that the solution to \eqref{eq:MSE} is the unique solution to an infinite dimensional linear feasibility problem, that can be solved in closed form for many nontrivial yet relevant setups, or via efficient approximation techniques when the expectations in \eqref{eq:TMMSE} cannot be easily evaluated.
 We note that the difference between Proposition~\ref{prop:TMMSE} and the related results given in \cite{miretti2021team,miretti2021team2} for a sum power constraint is the introduction of a more flexible regularization of the local MMSE stage, which now involves the selection of a potentially different parameter $\sigma_l$ for each AP $l\in \set{L}$.